data2health/informatics-playbook/docs/chapters/chapter_2.md

-# Chapter 2: Identifier best practices
+# Chapter 2: Best practices for Using Identifiers

 ## Intended audience